 After high school, my interest in the exact sciences took me to the Technical University of Sofia.
 My parents advised against an engineering major, but that didn’t bother me.
 What ultimately did was the ubiquitous prejudiced view among my professors that, being a woman, I couldn’t solve practical problems or programming tasks.

 And I am not the only one whose abilities have been questioned.
-Emilia from Slovenia (pictured here with me in front of Universal Studios), another Hidden No More participant, had this to say: “At university, the professors would often ask me, ‘Emilia, did you get it?’”
+Emilia from Slovenia, another Hidden No More participant, had this to say: “At university, the professors would often ask me, ‘Emilia, did you get it?’”
 It is as if being female is a standard of ignorance; if she gets it, then everyone else (read, the men) in the lecture hall must have gotten it, too.
 Emilia got high scores on the exams, while those who were supposed to be smarter than her by default lagged far behind.